 You are probably aware that diabetes is a growing epidemic in the western world.
 In Canada alone, there are nearly 11 million Canadians living with diabetes or prediabetes and every three minutes another Canadian is diagnosed with the disease.

 According to the Canadian Diabetes Association, diabetes is a chronic, often debilitating and sometimes fatal disease, in which the body either cannot produce insulin or cannot properly use the produced insulin.
 Insulin is a hormone that controls the amount of glucose (sugar) in the blood.

 Diabetes leads to high blood sugar levels, which can damage organs, blood vessels and nerves (this can lead to numerous serious health problems throughout the body).
 The body needs insulin to use sugar as an energy source.
-At present, there are 11 million Canadians living with diabetes or prediabetes.

 The Canadian Diabetes Association describes three types of diabetes: Type 1 diabetes occurs when your immune system mistakenly attacks and kills the beta cells of the pancreas.
 As a result, no, or very little, insulin is released into the body.
 Sugar then builds up in the blood instead of being used as energy.
 This type of diabetes is always treated with insulin.

 Type 2 diabetes occurs when your body can’t properly use the insulin released (this is called insulin insensitivity) or does not make enough insulin.
 As a result, sugar builds up in the blood instead of being used as energy.
 Approximately 90 per cent of people with diabetes have type 2 diabetes.

 A third type of diabetes, gestational diabetes, is a temporary condition that occurs during pregnancy.
 It affects approximately two to four per cent of all pregnancies (in the non-Aboriginal population) and can lead to an increased risk of developing diabetes for both mother and child.

 How can you best prevent or manage diabetes?